 the ivory and ebony keys, which are in fine condition.

-hammers, custom whippens - each of which had to be modified for a piano of that era, jacks, dampers and rebushing when needed.
+including custom-made whippens from Germany - each of which had to be modified for a piano of that era

 A full regulation, voicing and tuning completed the job.
 The action is consistent throughout all registers and the sound is rich and full.

 The case of the piano is walnut with beautiful grain.
 The mahogany seat is most likely not original,